ndangelo/type/_posts/docs/2016-02-23-magaz-ghost.markdown

 - **Soundcloud:** `<span data-icon="ei-sc-soundcloud" data-size="s"></span>`
 - **Tumblr:** `<span data-icon="ei-sc-tumblr" data-size="s"></span>`
 - **Youtube:** `<span data-icon="ei-sc-youtube" data-size="s"></span>`

-To add your URl to the links, just replace the `{{!
-Add Twitter handle }}`, for example with your username, and so on for other networks.

 Magaz is using [Evil Icons](http://evil-icons.io/), which contains very simple and clean icons.